shunjikonishi/excel2canvas/README.md

 ------------------------
 * Background color
     * Simple color is supported.
-    * Pattern and graduation are not.
+    * Patterns and graduations are not.
 * Lines
     * Simple line, Double line, and Dash line are supported.
     * Not supported lines are drawn as simple line.